SabineEmden/SabineEmden.github.io/README.md

 - Each page is responsive, has at least two different views, one for mobile and one for a larger screen, and a unique layout for each view.

-- One of the pages has at least 4 images.
+- One of the pages has at least four images.

 - Each page has a layout that is easy to follow and uses a variety of colors and fonts.
-The site has a unique style sheet with at least 9 unique CSS rules, even if a template or framework is used.
+The site has a unique style sheet with at least nine unique CSS rules, even if a template or framework is used.

 - The site has four features that go beyond what was covered in the four previous courses of the Specialization.